a-m-frantz/sudoku-solver/README.md

 new hidden singles that value created.
-If that results in a contradiction somewhere else in the puzzle, such as two cells in the same unit having 4 as their answer, then you know the value you guessed for the original cell is wrong, and you can remove it from its candidate list.
+If that results in a contradiction somewhere else in the puzzle, such as two cells in the same unit having 4 as their answer, then you know the value you guessed for the original cell is wrong and you can remove it from the candidate list.
 However, if there is no contradiction, that doesn't mean it is the correct value.
 It only means that guess is still a possible value.